FrostCoreAlt/linuxdoom-plus/README.md

 SDL Sounds

 Support for DOOM (registered and shareware), The Ultimate DOOM, DOOM II, DOOM II: TNT: Evilution, DOOM II: The Plutonia Experiment, Freedoom: Phase 1, Freedoom: Phase 2, DOOM II: L'Enfer sur Terre (french DOOM II, limited support)
-# NOTE FOR ULTIMATE DOOM
-Rename your IWAD from doom.wad to doomu.wad, then episode 4 will be accessible
 # Bugs
 Game crashes when trying to quit multiple times

-Sample rate is predefined as 11,205 Hz so some sounds that have 11,205 Hz (like the super shotgun reload) play at half speed No music
+Sample rate is predefined as 11,205 Hz so some sounds that have 11,205 Hz (like the super shotgun reload) play at half speed
 # Screenshots
 ![DOOM II Main Menu on LinuxDoom+](scrshot.png)
 ![DOOM II Demo playing on LinuxDoom+](scrshot2.png)